About the Journal

 What are the steps in the review process?

-Papers that are submitted online to IRRODL are received and processed by the Managing Editor.
-This process can take several days due to the volume of submissions we receive.
-In the next stage, the submission is evaluated for suitability and readability.
-If the initial review of the submission indicates that the article has surpassed the word count limit or that it is not formatted according to APA style OR if there is a question regarding its suitability or readability, it is returned to the authors with instructions to revise.
-If it meets submission standards in full, the paper is then submitted to TurnItIn to check for possible plagiarism.
-If no plagiarism is detected, it is then sent to one of the Editors for review.
-The Editor reads over the paper and should it be deemed suitable, selects an appropriate reviewer to conduct the double-blind peer review.
-The Editor assigns the submission to approximately four reviewers, giving them one month to conduct the review.
-When the reviews have been completed, manuscripts are considered collectively on a quarterly basis for inclusion into an upcoming issue.
-Author(s) are notified by the Editor of their decision.
-When a paper is declined, it cannot be re-submitted to IRRODL.
+Papers submitted to IRRODL are processed by the Managing Editor, a process which may take several days due to the volume of submissions.
+The submission is then evaluated for suitability and readability.
+If it exceeds the word count limit, does not adhere to APA formatting, or raises questions about its suitability or readability, it is returned to the authors with instructions for revision.
+If the submission meets all standards, it is checked for plagiarism using Turnitin.
+If no plagiarism is detected, the paper is assigned to an Editor for review.
+The Editor reviews the paper and, if suitable, selects an appropriate reviewer to conduct a double-blind peer review.
+Each paper is assigned to approximately four reviewers, who are given one month to complete the review.
+Once reviews are received, the manuscript is considered collectively for inclusion in an upcoming issue.
+The Editor informs the authors of the decision.
+Papers that are declined cannot be re-submitted to IRRODL.

 What is the average time from submission to copy editing to publication?

-The average time to copy editing is eight weeks; and to publications, +180 days.
+The average time from submission to copy editing is 60 days and to publication, +180 days.

 How many reviews are needed to make a decision?